tieje/Holberton-Docker-Image/README.md

+The main idea for this project was for Docker to be a viable alternative to Vagrant for Linux emulation.
+It's just a prototype, but it is usable.

+Vagrant and other Linux emulators do not work on M1 chip macOS.

+To get things set up, read the following:

 First things first:

-- Update volumes in docker-compose.yml file.
+Update volumes in docker-compose.yml file.
     There are two volumes lines but you only need to update the one that looks the lines below.
 volumes:
-          - holberton_data:/Users/thomasfrancis/Documents/holberton/docker
+holberton_data:/Users/thomasfrancis/Documents/holberton/docker

 Everything after the colon is the folder path that you cloned this repo in.
 Include the repo folder name itself.
 I don't because I made this thing.

 For M1 Mac users install docker from here: